Background pattern

 Children and adolescents

-Taking Eplerenona Teva-ratio with other medications
+Taking Eplerenona Teva-ratio with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or may take any other medicines.

-• lithium (usually used to treat manic-depressive disorder, also known as bipolar disorder).
-The use of lithium with diuretics and ACE inhibitors (used to treat high blood pressure and heart disease) has been shown to cause high levels of lithium in the blood, which may cause the following adverse reactions: loss of appetite, vision changes, fatigue, muscle weakness, and muscle cramps.
+• Lithium (used to treat manic-depressive disorder, also known as bipolar disorder).
+The use of lithium with diuretics and ACE inhibitors has been shown to cause high lithium levels in the blood, which can cause the following adverse reactions: loss of appetite, vision changes, fatigue, muscle weakness, and muscle cramps.

-• trimethoprim (used to treat bacterial infections) may increase the risk of high potassium levels in the blood.
+• Trimethoprim (used to treat bacterial infections) may increase the risk of high potassium levels in the blood.

-• tricyclic antidepressants, such as amitriptyline or amoxapine (used to treat depression), antipsychotics (also known as neuroleptics) such as chlorpromazine or haloperidol (used to treat psychiatric disorders), amifostine (used during cancer chemotherapy) and baclofen (used to treat muscle spasms).
-These medications may cause a decrease in blood pressure and dizziness when standing up.
+• Tricyclic antidepressants, such as amitriptyline or amoxapine (for depression treatment), antipsychotics (also known as neuroleptics) such as chlorpromazine or haloperidol (for psychiatric disorder treatment), amifostine (used during cancer chemotherapy), and baclofen (used to treat muscle spasms).
+These medicines may lead to a decrease in blood pressure and dizziness when standing up.

 Taking Eplerenona Teva-ratio with food and drinks